 Conversely, if a lot of people bet on a horse, then the winnings will not be as significant.
 Keep these factors in mind when placing your wagers.

 Outside of that, we’ve run down the field below, so set your eyes on the runners and riders and pick your favorite.

-The Pegasus World Cup is famous for being one of the world’s wealthiest races for thoroughbreds everywhere.
+The Pegasus World Cup used to be famous for being one of the world’s wealthiest races for thoroughbreds everywhere.
 The purse was a colossal $16 million in 2018.
-That’s a sizable increase over the $12 million awarded in 2017, therefore, expect this prize pool to only grow in 2020 and beyond.
+In favor of a richer race card for the day, organizers have pulled back on the purse, which is $5.2 million in 2022.

 The race consistently attracts the best jockeys and horses from all around the world, who compete at the dirt track at Gulfstream Park for riches and glory.

 It should be noted; however, that not all racehorses who compete here are bred for dirt-track racing.
 The race is run over a distance of 1,800 meters and is held each year at Gulfstream Park.
 All horses at least 4 years old are allowed to compete.

 There is an open nature to the Pegasus World Cup.